Close ModalClose Modal

 Step 5: Snap them back into place in their case

-Once you’re satisfied with your cleaning checklist and they’re officially dry, you can pop them back into their case mounts.
+Once you’re satisfied with your cleaning methods and your slides are dry, you can pop them back into their case mounts.
 If you had cardboard/paper slides that you had to cut, you’ll have to place them in a new plastic, metal or glass mount as the cardboard is not reusable.

 Note: You may consider projecting the slides on an open-air mount.
-The sheer heat (approx. 140 degree Fahrenheit) will not only kill any bacteria that might have survived the cleaning process, but it will also let you preview them to make sure that everything is clean and looks good projected.
+The sheer heat (approx. 140 degrees Fahrenheit) will not only kill any bacteria that might have survived the cleaning process, but it will also let you preview them to make sure that everything is clean and looks good.

-Now that you’re done with the cleaning process, you’re ready to digitize.
+Now that you’re done with the cleaning process, you’re ready to digitize before your slides fade, warp or grow more mold.
 And we can help!
 Our team of professional preservationists will bring new life to your old memories and a little bit of cleanliness can go a long way to save your glory days!

 Continue Reading